hruffieux/echoseq/README.md

 **mimeo** is an R package providing functions to emulate molecular quantitative trait locus data, and clinical data associated with genetic variants under user-specified association patterns.
-The data can be the result of pure simulation or can replicate real datasets supplied by the user.
-The data simulated using **mimeo** may replace real data when these cannot be shared for diverse privacy reasons.
-The data generation schemes are based on generally accepted principles of population genetics (Hardy–Weinberg equilibrium, linkage-disequilibrium, natural selection, pleiotropic control, sparsity assumptions).
+The data can be obtained by pure simulation or can replicate real datasets supplied by the user.
+Datasets simulated using **mimeo** may replace real datasets when these cannot be shared for diverse privacy reasons.
+The data generation schemes are based on generally accepted principles of population genetics (Hardy–Weinberg equilibrium, linkage-disequilibrium, natural selection, pleiotropic control, sparsity assumptions, etc).

 Details in H. Ruffieux, A. C. Davison, J. Hager, I. Irincheeva, Efficient inference for genetic association studies with multiple outcomes, *Biostatistics*, 2017.